Summer Teacher Institute

 Afternoon Session (1pm-4pm): Occupational Therapy for the Classroom

 Come and discover how to incorporate Occupational Therapy techniques into your classroom!
-This 3 hour workshop will focus on understanding the basics of Occupational Therapy and its impact on learning.
+Tammy Bruegger, OTD and OTR/L, will lead this 3 hour workshop on understanding the basics of Occupational Therapy and its impact on learning.
 Expand your knowledge of sensory strategies for classroom setup and management, the impact of sensory needs and motor development on learning and behavior in the classroom, and how to adapt classroom activities to different abilities and needs.

 Friday, August 5th, 2022